 The Private Wealth guide provides expert legal commentary on the key issues for high net worth individuals.
 The guide covers the important developments in the most significant jurisdictions.

-The world of international estate, trust and tax planning is evolving rapidly.
+The world of international estate, trust and tax planning continues to evolve.
 Decades of globalisation combined with unprecedented mobility of the world’s wealthy has made it common to have clients whose residences and assets range across multiple jurisdictions.
-This can lead to planning challenges during life and at death, as families are often affected by multiple, and often conflicting, tax laws, rules of inheritance, treaties and cultural norms.
+This can lead to planning challenges during life and at death as families are often affected by multiple, and often conflicting, tax laws, rules of inheritance, treaties and cultural norms.
 As a result, international private client lawyers must work closely with legal advisers in many jurisdictions to ensure that advice is not being given in isolation, and that all factors affecting a client’s planning have been identified.

-Understanding and appreciating the cultures of the various jurisdictions (both legal and national cultures) is also vital, and lawyers who do so will be increasingly valuable, whether in non-contentious planning or in trust and estate litigation.
+Understanding and appreciating the cultures (both legal and national) of the various jurisdictions is also vital, and lawyers who do so will be increasingly valuable, whether in non-contentious planning or in trust and estate litigation.
 An effort to bridge cultures and languages will also make mistakes much less likely.
 Lawyers who function as a team, who respect the intricacies and unique aspects of each legal system, and who recognise that an appreciation of language and culture is fundamental to successful cross-border work, will have enormous advantages over lawyers who see multi-jurisdictional planning or litigation as separate pieces where each lawyer has responsibility only for his or her jurisdiction.
-The Chambers Private Wealth Global Practice Guide is designed to help encourage and facilitate this cross-border co-operation.
+The Chambers Private Wealth Global Practice Guide is designed to help encourage and facilitate this cross-border cooperation.

-A few of the recent global trends in the law that relate to families, their businesses and their planning are discussed below.
+A few recent global trends in the law that relates to families, their businesses and their planning are discussed below.

 The Demand for Increased Transparency

-The most dramatic force of change in the international private client world is of course the global drive for transparency.
+The most dramatic force of change in the international private client world continues to be the global drive for transparency.
 Governments are increasingly focused on cross-border arrangements and structures and have implemented regulatory schemes that require the exchange of tax-related information.
-For example, the United States overcame initial resistance to obtain near-complete international compliance with the Foreign Account Tax Compliance Act (“FATCA”).
+For example, the United States overcame initial resistance to obtain near-complete international compliance with the Foreign Account Tax Compliance Act (FATCA).

-The Common Reporting Standard (“CRS”), the reciprocal automatic information exchange agreement developed by the Organisation for Economic Co-operation and Development (“OECD”) has recently been adopted in over 100 jurisdictions, and is being phased into effect from 2016 through to 2018.
-CRS requires entities (including trusts and foundations) to report information on “controlling persons.”
-For entities, the controlling persons generally are the individuals who exercise control over the entity or who have a direct or indirect controlling ownership interest in the entity.
+The Common Reporting Standard (CRS), the reciprocal automatic information exchange agreement developed by the Organisation for Economic Co-operation and Development (OECD) has been adopted in over 100 jurisdictions; reporting commenced in 2016 and will fully come into effect this year.
+CRS requires entities (including trusts and foundations) to report information on controlling persons.
+For entities, the controlling persons are generally the individuals who exercise control over the entity or who have a direct or indirect controlling ownership interest in the entity.
 For a trust, the controlling persons are defined to include the settlors, the trustees, the protectors (if any), the beneficiaries or class of beneficiaries, and any other natural persons exercising ultimate effective control over the trust (whether directly or indirectly).
-Of course, few of these individuals (who may be resident in numerous jurisdictions) actually “control” a trust, yet the broad reporting requirements will create significant compliance burdens and challenges for trustees and financial institutions dealing with trusts.
-The global reach of CRS will also make co-operation of teams of advisers across multiple relevant jurisdictions that much more important.
+Of course, few of these individuals (who may be resident in numerous jurisdictions) actually control a trust, yet the broad reporting requirements are creating significant compliance burdens and challenges for trustees and financial institutions dealing with trusts.
+The global reach of CRS has also made the co-operation of teams of advisers across multiple relevant jurisdictions that much more important.

-In addition to an increased emphasis on the automatic exchange of information in programmes that purport to make the information available only to tax and law enforcement authorities, some governments and organisations have pressed for even greater transparency, demanding public registers.
-In 2014, the European Parliament, for example, proposed a public register for trusts held in the European Union that would require disclosure of the name, date of birth and nationality of the trustees, settlor, protector and any beneficiary or class of beneficiaries.
-If enacted, these and similar regulations would have serious implications for clients who wish to keep their affairs private from the general public.
+In addition to an increased emphasis on the automatic exchange of information in programs that purport to make the information available only to tax and law enforcement authorities, some governments and organisations have pressed for even greater transparency, demanding public registers.
+For instance, in spite of legal challenges, the European Parliament and Council are considering legislation that would authorise limited public access to national registers of trusts held in the European Union.
+If enacted, these and similar regulations would have serious implications for clients who wish to keep their legitimate affairs private from the general public.

-The United Kingdom has already enacted similar legislation in the context of shareholders of corporations, which requires disclosure of persons with significant control.
-Since 6 April 2016, all UK-incorporated companies and LLPs are required to maintain and hold open for public inspection a register of natural persons with “significant control”.
+The United Kingdom (UK) has already enacted similar legislation in the context of shareholders of corporations, which requires the disclosure of persons with significant control.
+Since 2016, all UK-incorporated companies and limited liability partnerships (LLPs) have been required to maintain and hold open for public inspection a register of natural persons with significant control.
+Furthermore, beginning this year, UK-resident trusts as well as trusts with UK assets or income are required to provide information for inclusion in a new UK register of trusts.
+While the register will be available only to government institutions for the time being, some organisations are pushing for public access.

 The substantial reporting burdens of these types of regulations have already had a notable impact on the offshore trust world.
 Many smaller trust companies simply do not have the resources to comply with the complex regulations, and the risks of incorrect reporting often outweigh the benefits of taking on clients from certain jurisdictions.